 Pediatric Precision Medicine Initiative

-The Mindich Child Health and Development Institute (MCHDI) is proud to announce the launch of the Mount Sinai Pediatric Precision Medicine Initiative, made possible by the generous support of the Genetic Disease Foundation (GDF).
+The Mindich Child Health and Development Institute (MCHDI) is proud to announce the launch of the Mount Sinai Pediatric Precision Medicine Initiative.
 At Mount Sinai, the strong commitment to developing scientific infrastructure for genomic technology and precision medicine has positioned our institution to lead the nation in applying state-of-the-art genomic research methodology to advancing patient care.
 This new initiative will bring together Mount Sinai care providers and investigators with diverse expertise throughout the Departments of Pediatrics and Genetics and Genomic Sciences, as well as the Icahn Institute for Genomics and Multiscale Biology, the Charles Bronfman Institute for Personalized Medicine, and the Precision Immunology Institute.

 Precision medicine (PM) uses individualized patient data to accurately and rapidly diagnose disease, better predict the outcomes of medical issues, and treat illnesses more precisely and effectively.
 Currently, medical problems with strong genetic underpinnings such as birth defects, neurodevelopmental delays, and inborn errors of immunity are ones that typically manifest during infancy, childhood and/or adolescence, and where a PM approach can be transformative.
 Moreover, these types of conditions can lead to diagnostic odysseys, during which young patients are subjected to extensive medical testing for months or years, families wait anxiously for definitive answers, and effective therapies, when available, are delayed.
 Through the MCHDI’s exciting new Pediatric Precision Medicine Initiative, we will improve outcomes by applying state-of-the-art genomic technologies as early as possible in the course of a child’s disorder.